-Few research papers specify all parameters necessary for reproducing a Postmark benchmark.
-From the 106 research papers that we surveyed, 30 used Postmark as one of their methods for performance evaluation [Ng et al. 2002; Sarkar et al. 2003; Sivathanu et al. 2004; Radkov et al. 2004; Tan et al. 2005; Anderson et al. 2002; Nightingale et al. 2005; Wang et al. 2002; Seltzer et al. 2000; MacCormick et al. 2004; Abd-El-Malek et al. 2005; Thereska et al. 2004; Magoutis et al. 2002; Aranya et al. 2004; Muniswamy-Reddy et al. 2004; Zhang and Ghose 2003; Wright et al. 2003; Strunk et al. 2000; Nightingale et al. 2006; Sivathanu et al. 2004; Prabhakaran et al. 2005; Stein et al. 2001; Soules et al. 2003; Sivathanu et al. 2006; Denehy et al. 2005; Weddle et al. 2007; Schindler et al. 2002; Magoutis et al. 2003; Wang and Merchant 2007].
+Few research papers specify all the parameters necessary for reproducing a Postmark benchmark.
+From the 106 research papers that we surveyed, 29 used Postmark as one of their methods for performance evaluation [Ng et al. 2002; Sarkar et al. 2003; Sivathanu et al. 2006, 2004a, 2004b; Radkov et al. 2004; Tan et al. 2005; Anderson et al. 2002; Nightingale et al. 2006, 2005; Wang et al. 2002; Seltzer et al. 2000; MacCormick et al. 2004; Abd-El-Malek et al. 2005; Thereska et al. 2004; Magoutis et al. 2002; Aranya et al. 2004; Muniswamy-Reddy et al. 2004; Zhang and Ghose 2003; Wright et al. 2003b; Strunk et al. 2000; Prabhakaran et al. 2005a; Stein et al. 2001; Soules et al. 2003; Denehy et al. 2005; Weddle et al. 2007; Schindler et al. 2002; Magoutis et al. 2003; Wang and Merchant 2007].
 Table II shows how many of these papers disclosed each piece of information.
-Papers that use configurable benchmarks should include all parameters to make the results meaningful; only five did so.
-These five papers specified that any parameters not mentioned were the defaults (Table II gives them credit for specifying all parameters).
+Papers that use configurable benchmarks should include all the parameters to make results meaningful; only 5 did so.
+These 5 papers specified that any parameters not mentioned were the defaults (Table II gives them credit for specifying all parameters).

-In addition to failing to specify parameters, Table II shows that only 5 out of 30 research papers mentioned the version of Postmark that they used.
-This is especially crucial with Postmark because of major revisions that make results from different versions incomparable.
-The biggest changes were made in version 1.5, where the benchmark's pseudo-random number generator was overhauled.
-Having a generator in the program itself is a good idea, as it makes benchmarks across various platforms more comparable.
-There were two key bugs with the previous pseudo-random number generator.
+In addition to failing to specify parameters, Table II shows that only 5 out of 30 research papers mentioned the version of Postmark used.
+This is especially crucial with Postmark due to its major revisions that make results from different versions incomparable.
+The biggest changes were made in version 1.5, where the benchmark's pseudorandom number generator was overhauled.
+Having a generator in the program itself is a good idea, as it makes the benchmarks across various platforms more comparable.
+There were two key bugs with the previous pseudorandom number generator.
 First, it did not provide numbers that were random enough.
-Second, and more importantly, it did not generate large enough numbers, so files were not created as large as the parameter specified, causing results to be inaccurate at best.
-Having a built-in pseudo-random number generator is an example of a more general rule: library routines should be avoided unless the goal of the benchmark is to measure the libraries because this introduces more dependencies on the machine setup (OS, architecture, and libraries).
+Second, and more importantly, it did not generate sufficiently large numbers, so the files created were not as large as the parameter specified, causing results to be inaccurate at best.
+Having a built-in pseudorandom number generator is an example of a more general rule: Library routines should be avoided unless the goal of the benchmark is to measure the libraries because this introduces more dependencies on the machine setup (OS, architecture, and libraries).

 Another lesson that Postmark teaches us is to make an effort to keep benchmarking algorithms scalable.
 The algorithm that Postmark uses to randomly choose files is O(N) on the number of files, which does not scale well with the workload.
-It would be trivial to modify Postmark to fix this, but would make results incomparable with others.
-While high levels of computation are not necessarily a bad quality, they should be avoided for benchmarks that are meant to be I/O-bound.
+It would be trivial to modify Postmark to fix this, but would make the results incomparable with others.
+While high levels of computation are not necessarily a bad quality, they should be avoided for benchmarks that are meant to be I/O bound.

 An essential feature for a benchmark is accurate timing.
-Postmark uses the time(2) system call internally, which has a granularity of one second.
-There are better timing functions available (e.g.,gettimeofday) that have much finer granularity and therefore provide more meaningful and accurate results.
+Postmark uses the time(2) system call internally, which has a granularity of one sec.
+There are better timing functions available (e.g., gettimeofday) that have much finer granularity and therefore provide more meaningful and accurate results.

-One of the future directions that Postmark was looking at is allowing different numbers of readers and writers, instead of just one process that does both.
-Four of the surveyed papers [Aranya et al. 2004; Anderson et al. 2004; Anderson et al. 2002; Wang and Merchant 2007] ran concurrent Postmark processes.
+One of the future directions considered for Postmark is allowing different numbers of readers and writers, instead of just one process that does both.
+Four of the surveyed papers [Aranya et al. 2004; Anderson et al. 2004, 2002; Wang and Merchant 2007] ran concurrent Postmark processes.
 Seeing how multiple processes affect results is useful for benchmarking most file systems, as this reflects real-world workloads more closely.
 However, since Postmark is not being maintained (no updates have been made to Postmark since 2001), this will probably not be done.